GeoffCox/geoffcox.github.io/Locality.md

 This goes against the conventional practices of grouping by access (public, protected, private), by member type (constant, property, and method), or by lifetime (instance, static).

-Several style check & correct tools follow what I think are antiquated rules often based on the constraints of other languages.
+Several style check & correct tools follow what I think are antiquated rules.
+These rules are often based on the constraints of older languages.

 # Locality
 In case you aren't familiar with the principle of locality, checkout the [Wikipedia](http://en.wikipedia.org/wiki/Locality_of_reference)  definition.